pivotal/docs-platform-automation/docs/index.md

     * Built for Automation: Tasks are idempotent, so re-running them in a CI won't break builds

-    * Not Comprehensive: Workflows that use Pivotal Platform Automation may also contain `om` commands, custom tasks, and even interactions with the Ops Manager user interface.
+    * Not Comprehensive: Workflows that use Platform Automation Toolkit may also contain `om` commands, custom tasks, and even interactions with the Ops Manager user interface.
-      Pivotal Platform Automation is a set of tools to use alongside other tools, rather than a comprehensive solution.
+      Platform Automation Toolkit is a set of tools to use alongside other tools, rather than a comprehensive solution.

 The [Task Reference][task-reference] topic discusses these example tasks further.